appsemble/appsemble/docs/04-deployment/docker-compose.md

 $ docker compose down
 ```

-Once Appsemble is up and running, you probably to upload blocks.
-For this, clone the Appsemble git
+Once Appsemble is up and running, you probably want to upload blocks.
+In order to do this, clone the
-repository and continue to the
+Appsemble git repository and continue to the
 [Blocks in the readme](https://gitlab.com/appsemble/appsemble/blob/main/README.md#publishing-blocks).

 [appsemble tags page]: https://hub.docker.com/r/appsemble/appsemble/tags